 Grade level is not a factor in being selected for lead roles.
 A senior with previous experience may play a bit role while a sophomore that has completed only Theater I may be cast in a lead role.

-All students are welcome to audition for the fall school play, but they must adhere to the same guidelines set forth in this handbook regarding behavior, conduct and eligibility and will become part of the Theater Production Team.
+Students that are not enrolled in a Theater class are welcome to audition for the fall semester play, but they must adhere to the same guidelines set forth in this handbook regarding behavior, conduct and eligibility and will become part of the Theater Production Team.

 All roles in any production are of equal importance to the production and will be treated with the same respect and regard by the director and students.

 Students may audition for specific roles of their choice, however they must agree and be willing to accept any role in which they are cast without expectation of a rebuttal.

 Students are expected to attend all rehearsals, performances, and dress rehearsals as assigned according to the calendar.

 Calendars for rehearsal will be discussed with the student at least one week prior to the first rehearsal date.
 Any dates a student may not be available due to conflicting school activities needs to be communicated at that time.

 No student will be allowed to audition, rehearse or participate without a parent having signed the Theater Production parent/student contract and permission form.

 All students enrolled in Theater Production are required to attend the The Theater Production meetings held weekly during B lunches.

 Any student and/or parent/guardian of the student that fails to turn in the parent/student contract and permission may be removed from the Theater Production/Technical Theater class and reassigned to another theater class.